IT Contractor Job News

 For many years, many contractors have viewed security cleared contracts as a 'closed shop', where you cannot get security clearance unless you are offered a classified Government contract, but you cannot gain the contract in the first place unless you have been security cleared.

-The PCG have also campaigned to withdraw this competitive advantage.
-The Cabinet Office even produced renewed guidance (PDF) on how such roles should be advertised in 2007.
+The PCG has also campaigned to withdraw this competitive advantage over the past decade.
+The Cabinet Office even produced renewed guidance on how such roles should be advertised in April 2013.

 However, despite such moves, many agencies still advertise contract roles which state 'must have SC level clearance', or similar.